What is biohacking? A 2026 clinical guide to separate evidence from wellness marketing, with prudent dosing, metrics, risks and a checklist.

 - Clinical rule: if the measurement does not change a decision, it may be expensive curiosity.

 At Progevita, we use the word carefully.
 We care about the serious part: hypotheses, biomarkers, intervention, follow-up and safety.
 We are not interested in endless optimization as an identity.
 The useful goal is not to become a full-time self-experimenter; it is to make better health decisions with less noise.
 This article does not promise biological-age reversal or a universal hack; it offers a decision filter for what deserves your time, money and medical attention.
+If movement, strength, sleep or metabolic control are still missing, start with the map of health pillars before optimizing.

 What biohacking really means